The English Major

 In view of such diversity within the department, it is appropriate to define the backbone of the curriculum as training students in ways of thinking, talking, and writing about literature.
 Ideally, English majors should graduate having read a broad representative sampling of British and American literature and world literatures in English and having learned something about the history of those literatures and of their respective cultures.
 More importantly, majors should have learned to read and think for themselves in order to respond discriminatively and imaginatively not only to the books that they may read throughout a lifetime but also to other essential aspects of culture and society.

-Majors entering Indiana University in the Summer of 20103 and thereafter are required to take one 400-level seminar in their English program.
-These courses are limited to fifteen seniors and offer a wide range of approaches and topics from semester to semester.
+Majors entering Indiana University in the Summer of 2013 and thereafter are required to take one 400-level seminar in their English program.
+These courses, available to all, are limited to fifteen advanced undergraduates and offer a wide range of approaches and topics from semester to semester.
 They afford the senior English major an opportunity to work closely with the instructor in learning and applying specific methodologies to the study of literature and culture.

 Given the flexibility inherent in such a program, the student majoring in English must make a series of important decisions.
 These will depend on individual interests, abilities, and future plans.
 Students planning to obtain a provisional teaching certificate must take a number of additional requirements, to be found in the School of Education Bulletin.
 Those who plan to teach above the high-school level, or for other reasons contemplate graduate work in English, may wish to choose their courses covering several historical periods and providing training in a variety of critical approaches.
 Those planning to write creatively, enter industry, or pursue careers in law, medicine, or advertising, may wish to enroll in several courses in language, writing, and film.
 Students need not make these decisions until they are well advanced in their program; students who are undecided about which course to select often find it convenient to take some required courses first and defer the choice of electives until they are more experienced with English and American literature and with the nature of the department and its faculty.
 The undergraduate advisor or the Director of Undergraduate Studies can often make helpful suggestions in this area.